SaiSrinath31/Customer-Rewards/README.md

 # Customer-Rewards
 React application used to calculate the rewards for the purchases.

-Navigate to the root folder.
+1.Navigate to the root folder.

-npm-install --> npm-start
+2.npm-install --> npm-start